 Easy Christmas Present Brownies

 These brownies are soft and chewy, so they need to be stored in an airtight container, so they don’t dry out.
 I prefer to do this in a Tupperware or cake dome as these are truly airtight.
 If you don’t have either of those, a zip bag is the next best option.
 And then plastic wrap.

-easy christmas present brownies
+christmas present brownies on a white counter.

-easy christmas present brownies
+christmas present brownies on a white counter.

+Easy Christmas Present Brownies